About disaster recovery of VMware VMs to Azure

 - A couple of other components run on the configuration server machine.

-- The process server receives, optimizes, and sends replication data to Azure storage.
+- The process server receives, optimizes, and sends replication data to cache storage account in Azure.
 It also handles automatic installation of the Mobility service on machines you want to replicate, and performs automatic discovery of VMs on VMware servers.

 - The master target server handles replication data during failback from Azure.